FozleRabbi1/Taskify-Server/README.md

 *
 ## Note ( This Is A Module Pattern File System Code )
 * If You Check the all CRUD operation Code , go to the Src + app + modules

 ## Features and Functionalities
+### Product Management
+- **Create Product:**
+  - Adds a new product to the database using the provided product details.
+- **Get All Products:**
+  - Retrieves a list of all products from the database.
+  - Returns the products in reverse order.
+- **Update Product:**
+  - Updates a specific product's details by its ID.
+  - Allows partial updates to the product using provided data.
+  - Ensures updated data is validated before saving.
+- **Delete Product:**
+  - Deletes a specific product from the database by its ID.

+## Features and Functionalities
 ### User Management